 When your rabbit grooms or licks you, it shows that they love you because they only do this behavior to other rabbits to show affection.

-When your rabbit comes close to you on their own, it shows that they trust and love you because rabbits are prey animals and would only do this behavior to animals that they don’t see as a threat.
+When your rabbit comes close to you on its own, it shows that they trust and love you.
+Because rabbits are prey animals, they would only do this behavior to animals that they don’t see as a threat.

 When your rabbit follows you around, it usually means that they want something from you.
-Rabbit usually follows their owners when they want food or cuddles.
+Rabbits usually follow their owners when they want food or cuddles.

 Cite this article: